1. How many ECS instances can I add to a Server Load Balancer (SLB) instance at most?

 Use the following methods to get the access logs:

-- IIS: Open the IIS management page, hover the mouse over the site for which you want to enable log function, right click and select Attributes, then click the Website tab, and click Enable log records.
+- For IIS: Open the IIS management page, place the cursor over the site for which you want to enable access logging, right-click and choose Properties, click the Website tab, and click Enable Logging.

 If session persistence is enabled, you must strip the access logs from the same IP.
 If the SLB configures a weight, calculate whether the proportion of access logs is normal according to the weight.